Mr. Alexander practices out of the New York office, where he focuses on securities fraud, corporate governance and shareholder rights litigation.

 Mr. Alexander was also a principal member of the trial team that prosecuted In re Schering-Plough Corp./ENHANCE Securities Litigation and In re Merck & Co., Inc. Vytorin/Zetia Securities Litigation, which settled on the eve of trial for a combined $688 million.
 This $688 million settlement represents the second largest securities class action recovery against a pharmaceutical company in history and is among the largest securities class action settlements of any kind.
 As lead associate on the firm’s trial team, Mr. Alexander helped achieve a $150 million settlement of investors’ claims against JPMorgan Chase arising from alleged misrepresentations concerning the trading activities of the so-called “London Whale.”
 Mr. Alexander also played a key role in obtaining a substantial recovery on behalf of investors in In re Penn West Petroleum Ltd. Securities Litigation.
 He is currently prosecuting Medina v.
 Clovis Oncology, Inc.; In re HeartWare International, Inc. Securities Litigation; Schaffer v.
 Horizon Pharma PLC; and Park v.
 Cognizant Technology Solutions Corp., among others.

 Prior to joining the firm, Mr. Alexander represented institutional clients in a number of high-profile securities, corporate governance, and antitrust matters.

 Mr. Alexander was an award-winning member of his law school's national moot court team.
 Following law school, Mr. Alexander served as a judicial clerk to Chief Justice Michael L. Bender of the Colorado Supreme Court.

-Super Lawyers selected Mr. Alexander as a New York “Rising Star” in recognition of his accomplishments.
+Super Lawyers has regularly selected Mr. Alexander as a New York “Rising Star” in recognition of his accomplishments.